-A progress dialog box appears and then the Containers page is displayed, with a Successfully Added message.
-The list of containers in the Containers summary table is now updated with your new container.
-The Marker Type for the newly created container is displayed as None.
-The list of containers in the Containers summary table is updated with your new container.
+After creating a new container, the Containers page is displayed and displays a Successfully Added dialog.
+The list of containers in the Containers summary table is updated with your new unassigned container.

 Editing Container Settings

 To modify any of the settings for an existing container, complete the following: